u-boot/u-boot/tools/binman/entries.rst

 The ELF file 'vpl/u-boot-vpl' must also be available for this to work, since binman uses that to look up symbols to write into the VPL binary.

+Note that this entry is automatically replaced with u-boot-vpl-expanded unless --no-expanded is used or the node has a 'no-expanded' property.

 .. _etype_u_boot_vpl_bss_pad: